Eventador/eventador.github.io/_documentation/getting_started_guide.md

 ## Consuming Data from Eventador

 Data can be consumed from Eventador in two ways.
-It can be directly consumed from the Eventador Pipeline REST interface, or it can be consumed using the Aggregation Interface (PipelineDB).
+It can be directly consumed from the Eventador Pipeline REST interface, or it can be consumed using the SQL Interface (PipelineDB).

 # Consuming from the Eventador Pipeline using the REST interface